From 7 November 2021, if you have a terminal illness and meet specific criteria, you can ask for help to end your life.

 Assisted dying – what you need to know about the new law Consumer NZ

 Assisted dying – people's rights under the code Health & Disability Commissioner, NZ

-The Support and Consultation for End of Life in New Zealand (SCENZ) Group Ministry of Health, NZ
+The Support and Consultation for End of Life in NZ (SCENZ) Group Ministry of Health, NZ

 Note: This page will be regularly updated as more resources about assisted dying in Aotearoa New Zealand are developed.

 |Melanie Naulls is passionate about consumer-focussed healthcare and helping healthcare professionals in practice.
 She splits her time between being a lawyer for Hutt Valley DHB and running her own health law practice, Ora Health Law (www.orahealthlaw.co.nz).